getodk/aggregate-components/spring-security-patch/README.txt

 1. download 3.1.0.RELEASE version of spring security from git
 2. build per their instructions (gradlew build).
 3. Confirm that gradle 1.0-milestone-3 was being used.
+4. Edit ant build.xml to set spring-security-folder location
+5. Run ant script.
+This:
+   a) deletes build directories (EXCEPT buildSrc/build)
-4. copy patches into the spring-security tree.
+   b) copies patches into the spring-security tree
-5. manually delete all build directories EXCEPT buildSrc\build
-6. run gradlew build again.
+6. Run gradlew build again.

 This process first builds the buildSrc directory, which requires the old libraries to function.
 Then it applies the patches and